eduardodx/eduardodx.github.io/now.md

 I'm at Goiânia (BRA).

-I'm taking the last three courses that my MSc requires and starting a new research project.
+I'm taking the last three courses that my MSc requires and I'm starting a new research project.
 Also, I'm packing to travel to Japan next month to attend to GECCO 2018.